Our best tips for proper contact lens hygiene

 What you SHOULD DO while wearing contact lenses

 Before you begin handling your lenses, thoroughly wash and dry your hands.
 Rinse your hands completely, and avoid using cream soaps.
 When drying your hands, avoid paper towels that can leave fibre residue on your hands.
 Also, be careful of having long nails.

-- Clean your lens case and replace it at least every three
+lens case and replace it at least every three months.

 Even if you don’t notice any change in your vision, regular visits with your optometrists are a good idea.
 Your eye doctor can see and diagnose potential problems you may not even notice.
 They can also ensure proper contact lens fittings.

 Follow the advice of your eye doctor.

 Always follow your optometrist’s prescriptions and advice.
 Your eye doctor is a specialist, who can thoroughly examine the inner workings of your eye and can make recommendations based on your medical history and lifestyle.